Ayushkhodankar/Bed-Booking-System/README.md

 If any emergency happens, this software will give the information about bed availability.
 It will be a Web Based for administrator, hospital managers, doctors and users.

-"The core code for bed booking system is available in this repository, you can use this for future reference as in the informatioon given below."
+"The core code for bed booking system is available in this repository, you can use this for future reference as in the information given below."

 Listed languages,IDEs,Servers & databases is used to construct the project:- This code is developed using Java as a backend language.